Shortcut (computing)

 In Windows 10, shortcuts often have a blue arrow at the bottom left of their icon.

 In computing, a file shortcut is a handle in a user interface that allows the user to find a file or resource located in a different directory or folder from the place where the shortcut is located.
-Similarly, an Internet shortcut allows the user to open a page, file or resource located at a remote Internet location or Web site.
+Similarly, an Internet shortcut allows the user to open a webpage, file or resource located at a remote Internet location or Web site.

-Shortcuts are typically implemented as a small file containing a target URI or GUID to an object, or the name of a target program file that the shortcut represents.
+Shortcuts are typically implemented as a small shortcut file containing a target URI or GUID to an object, or the name of a target program file that the shortcut represents.
 The shortcut might additionally specify parameters to be passed to the target program when it is run.
 Each shortcut can have its own icon.
 Shortcuts are very commonly placed on a desktop, in an application launcher panel such as the Microsoft Windows Start menu, or in the main menu of a desktop environment.
 The functional equivalent in the Macintosh operating system is called an alias.
 Unix-like systems have symbolic links which point to a target file, and often support .desktop files which provide additional configuration details.

 Implementations

 Microsoft Windows

 File shortcuts (also known as shell links) were introduced in Windows 95.
-Microsoft Windows uses .lnk as the filename extension for shortcuts to local files, and .url for shortcuts to remote files, like web pages.
+Microsoft Windows uses .lnk as the filename extension for shortcuts to local files.
 Commonly referred to as "shortcuts" or "link files", both are displayed with a curled arrow overlay icon by default, and no filename extension.
-(The extension remains hidden in Windows Explorer even when "Hide extensions for known file types" is unchecked in File Type options, because it is controlled by the NeverShowExt option in HKEY_CLASSES_ROOT\lnkfile in the Registry.
+(Note: The extension remains hidden in Windows Explorer even when "Hide extensions for known file types" is unchecked in File Type options, because it is controlled by the NeverShowExt option in HKEY_CLASSES_ROOT\lnkfile in the Registry.
 The IsShortcut option causes the arrow to be displayed.)
 Shortcut files can be used to launch programs in minimized or maximized window states if the program supports it.

 Microsoft Windows .lnk files operate as Windows Explorer extensions, rather than filesystem extensions.
 As a shell extension, .lnk files cannot be used in place of the file except in Windows Explorer, unless the application is explicitly providing support or using the shell APIs.

 Although shortcuts, when created, point to specific files or folders, they may break if the target is moved to another location.
 When a shortcut file that points to a non-existent target is opened, Explorer will attempt to repair the shortcut.
 Windows 9x-based versions of Windows use a simple search algorithm to fix broken shortcuts.
 On Windows NT-based operating systems and the NTFS file system, the target object's unique identifier is stored in the shortcut file and Windows can use the Distributed Link Tracking service for tracking the targets of shortcuts, so that the shortcut may be silently updated if the target moves to another hard drive.
 Windows Installer, introduced in Windows 2000, added another special type of shortcut called "Advertised Shortcuts."